 Now you can modify this egg by unlocking the dimensions.
 You can increase or decrease the size to your liking.
 I made my egg 1.65″ wide by 2.45″ high.

 Regardless of which way you made your egg once you are happy with the size, make sure you create a DUPLICATE and place it off to the side for later.
-Mainly, it is there in case we mess something up along the way.
+This is there in case we mess something up along the way.

 Making the Egg Outline